jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-3b.md

 Though presently in society, this misfortune can seldom happen without some very considerable misconduct in the sufferer.

 Yet he is almost always so much pitied.
-He is scarce ever allowed to fall into extreme poverty= by his friends, and frequently by the indulgence of those very creditors who complain of his imprudence.
+He is scarce ever allowed to fall into extreme poverty: by his friends, and frequently by the indulgence of those very creditors who complain of his imprudence.
 He is almost always supported in some decent, though humble, mediocrity.
 We might easily pardon some weakness in such unfortunate persons.
-But, at the same time, we always approve of persons who= carry the firmest countenance, accommodate themselves with the greatest ease to their new situation, and feel no humiliation from the change.
+But, at the same time, we always approve of persons who: carry the firmest countenance, accommodate themselves with the greatest ease to their new situation, and feel no humiliation from the change.